 Part 8: Data

-Describe how data will be collected on youth served by the block grant: (WIC 1995 (7)
+Describe how data will be collected on youth served by the block grant: (WIC 1995 (7))

 The San Diego County Probation Department will add data elements to the Probation Case Management System (PCMS), in order to clearly identify the realigned youth in the system.
 Each youth will have the San Diego County Risk and Resiliency (SDRRC-II) risk and needs assessment completed prior to sentencing.
 This risk and needs assessment will directly inform the youth’s case plan for both in-custody and out of custody.
 The youth will be re-assessed at a regular interval to track improvement in both risk to recidivate and improvement in protective factors gained through programming.
 San Diego County is also a participant in the Performance Based Standards (PbS) program which will collect data on the realigned youth which help inform facility improvement plans.
 PbS includes data from Staff Surveys, Youth Surveys, Youth Records and Youth Incident Reports.